UNDERSTANDING ALUMINUM EXTRUSION PROFILE TYPES

 Uses of Profiles Sections:

 Aluminum profiles are most commonly used across industrial automation applications such as automated motion applications on process lines and industries throughout manufacturing.
-They are strong and yet light enough that they yet can be easily man-handled and built into various configurations as necessitated by the automation structure.
+They are strong yet light enough that they can be easily man-handled and built into various configurations as necessitated by the automation structure.

 Outside of the traditional automation applications, structural-grade aluminum extrusions are even being specified as part of weight reduction efforts.
 In this sense, they are increasingly being employed as frames in other end-use consumer products, such as automobiles and LEED building projects.
 As more advanced aluminum alloys and surface coating techniques are developed, the uses are expanding into these new areas.